Shane-Neeley/HummScroller/README.md

 ## 📈 How to Use It?

-Install it Via Telegram: <tbd>
+Install it Via Telegram: TBD

-Telegram Bot Command: `/hummscroller @chiggimps` -- call the bot and enter your Twitter handle.
+Telegram Bot Command: `/hummscroller @my_handle` -- call the bot and enter your Twitter handle.

 This registers a paper "mock" trading account in a Hummingbot instance.